Raksha1906/DS-Algo/README.md

 - For intro as well as code form of contribution, a sample introduction/code has been added for reference.
 <br>
 - Have a blissful contribution time in HACKTOBERFEST!!

+# NOTE :
+# PLEASE DO NOT CREATE ANY PR FROM MAIN BRANCH!